eersoy93/os/README.md

 # os

 Minimal operating system for E93.
+(WORK IN PROGRESS!!!)

 ## Building and Running